-The Trading Standards Service continued to clearly recognise that as enforcement body, it plays a key role in the delivery of key aspects of the Climate Change agenda and related to the Protection of the Environment.
+The Trading Standards Service continued to clearly recognise that as enforcement body, it plays a key role in the delivery of key aspects of the "Climate Emergency".
+On the 3 April 2019, the council declared a Climate Emergency to make Newcastle carbon neutral by 2030.

-The Service continued to develop and promote the value of Trading Standards Services around the legislative framework applicable to the development of the existing legislation and proposed legislation as it develops around the Government's "Green Deal" as detailed in the Energy Act 2011 (7).
+In response the Service continued to develop and promote the value of Trading Standards Services around the legislative framework applicable to the development of the existing legislation and proposed legislation as it develops as detailed under the provisions of the Energy Act 2011 (7).